Apply

 Individual 360° courses often fulfill one or more College requirements, and many count towards major requirements in their respective departments.
 Before applying, you should consult your dean and/or major advisor.

 Yes.
-Each cluster is made up of 2-3 courses in the semester, and students typically take 1-2 non-360° courses in addition to their 360° classes (a full-time student at Bryn Mawr usually takes 4 classes each semester).
+Each cluster is made up of 2-3 courses plus the half-unit Synthesis course, and students typically take 1-2 non-360° courses in addition to their 360° classes (a full-time student at Bryn Mawr usually takes 4 classes each semester).
 Special permission is required to enroll in more than 4.5 units in a semester (please see your Dean for further information).

 360° clusters are a great way to explore new topics, subjects, and skills.
 Each 360° is designed to bring a variety of specialties together to explore a central theme from many perspectives, and we encourage students to try out different fields of study.
 Some courses in 360° clusters do have pre-requisites, but faculty are often able to work with students to find ways to meet those requirements (even if you haven't completed the exact pre-requirement course).